 We only don our garb when we guide travelers on pilgrimage or when we instruct visitors who come to our house on matters of faith, spirituality, and so on; or at other times when we are otherwise engaged in being Christ’s disciples to the world.

-Jesus, the Pilgrim Stranger of Emmaus, says to His pilgrims: “What are you discussing with each other while you walk along?”
+Jesus, the Elusive Pilgrim of Emmaus, says to His pilgrims: “What are you discussing with each other while you walk along?”
 (Lk 24:17).
 “Profession” refers not only to promises made by pilgrims to devote themselves to the four pillars of pilgrimage, profession, poverty, and prayer, but also to the charism of professing the kerygma of the gospel in faith and reason, in which pilgrims are inspired to teach, instruct, and inform the world about the good news of salvation.
 To profess is not to preach, but in professing we rediscover the desire to live in harmony with God and others.
 In Saint Paul’s Epistle to the Ephesians, different verbal-linguistic modes of communicating Christ’s love to the world, and of edifying and building the Church, are gleaned as the “five-fold ministry” of the Church.
 They can be interpreted, from higher modes (more incarnational and emanational and therefore more authoritative and more effective) to lower modes (less incarnational and emanational and therefore less authoritative and less effective), as follows: